y-oth/dst_assessment2/README.md

 * Kyra LQ
 * Tomi F

-This project is equally split between the four project partners
+This project is equally split between the five project partners

 ## Readindg order and requiremenets